 This is a common question from people who have either never taken an online class with us or have had a bad experience with online learning previously.
 It is crucial to remember that treating pain and injury conditions is not simply about treatment technique.
 Success with pain and injury treatment is far more about integrating knowledge and skills across multiple disciplines (kinesiology, biomechanics, pathology, treatment planning, etc.).
 It is also about being able to think and problem solve.

 This extensive knowledge is combined with your advanced palpation and client handling skills that you learn in the hands-on classes.
 I attempted to teach these complex aspects of rehabilitation science in the workshop format for years and found that there was simply too much information for people to process and integrate in a 2-day workshop.
 Students were mentally burned out and simply could not recall all the detail of what they learned in the workshop.
 I was convinced there had to be a better way to present this comprehensive material in a way that would stick and help people be more successful clinicians.
 Breaking the coursework of the online component into much smaller segments lets you learn when it is most convenient for you and it also allows us to use advanced interactive learning strategies that we can’t use in the classroom.
-Click the links below to learn more about why we’ve been devoted to raising the bar with online education in the massage field since the early 2000s.
+Click the links below to learn more about why we’ve been devoted to raising the bar with online education in the massage field.